dylanjustice/hoff-cli/README.md

 This will install the packages the project depends on in production as well as packages needed during development.

 * The `-e` option specifies that you wish to install the package in "editable" mode for development.
-* The `.[dev]` argument directs pip to install the package that is defined by the `setup.py` file the in the current directory and to additionally install the extra depdencies defined in the "dev" group.
+* The `.[dev]` argument directs pip to install the package that is defined by the `setup.py` file the in the current directory and to additionally install the extra dependencies defined in the "dev" group.
 The additional dependencies include things lik ethe Sphinx documentation generator, pytest, pylint and other development packages that end-users of the package will not need.

 Refer to the [pip install documentation](https://pip.pypa.io/en/stable/reference/pip_install/#) for more information on these options.

-At this point, you are ready to start modifying to template for your own needs.

 ## Testing